 |2||Central Michigan University||RANKING SCORE 65.00||COST||GRADUATION RATE 57%||LOCATION Mount Pleasant, MI||

 Located in Mount Pleasant, Central Michigan University educates 20,000 students on its main campus and an additional 7,000 students through its online programs.
-The school’s bachelor of applied arts in fashion merchandising and design focuses on emerging and well-established technologies in the fashion industry.
-Students can choose one of two degree specializations: product development or visual merchandising.
+The school’s bachelor of applied arts or bachelor of science in fashion merchandising and design focuses on emerging and well-established technologies in the fashion industry.
+The BAA requires a minor, while the BS does not.
+For the bachelor of applied arts, students can choose one of two degree specializations: product development or visual merchandising.

 The product development specialization prepares students for careers designing and marketing new fashion products.
 Courses concentrate on the fashion line life cycle and industry-standard technology tools.
 The visual merchandising concentration provides a detailed, in-depth analysis of the psychological and emotional processes that inform fashion-related consumer behavior.
 Coursework examines purchasing environments such as in-store displays, trade shows, advertising, and branding.